farmhill-learning/autism-guide/content/education-schooling/4-homeschooling.md

 * Potential for Isolation: Both the child and the parent can experience isolation if not connected with broader homeschooling or autism support communities.

-## What is homeschooling and why might it be the better option?{.unnumbered}
+## What is homeschooling and why might it be the better option?

 Homeschooling is not just replicating the structure of traditional school at home.
 Instead, it is an educational approach that can be highly personalized to a child’s strengths, interests, and needs.
 For autistic children, this often means adapting the pace, content, and environment to reduce stressors and maximize engagement.
 It can involve creative, real-world learning, integration of therapies, and flexibility in daily routines, rather than rigid adherence to a standard curriculum.
 It can be a better option because: